Klockcraft-Official/.github/profile/README.md

 ## Announcements 📣

-### LATEST ANNOUNCEMENT 📣: Klockcraft GitHub Pages are now fixed!
+### LATEST ANNOUNCEMENT 📣: Klockcraft is not dead yet!
+The owner is working on the tools to build 1.9.3 on a USB flash drive.

 ## 🟥 PROTECTING YOUR KLOCKCRAFT REPOSITORY FROM DMCA 🟥